 UPDATE 4/24 - So, unfortunately, the client failed to pay for or pick up this completed table.
 As such, I'm now forced to sell it on the open market.
 Due to the nature of the board, it cannot be shipped and must be picked up in Woodstock, IL.
-Price is negotiable and I can provide written evidence that this project was abandoned by the client and that he has forfeited any claims to ownership or reimbursement.
+Looking for $300 and I can provide written evidence that this project was abandoned by the client and that he has forfeited any claims to ownership or reimbursement.

 If you are interested in purchasing this board, please contact me at email@example.com